Auburn Student Group Promotes Mental Health Awareness - Alabama News

 Auburn Student Group Promotes Mental Health Awareness

-The Opelika-Auburn news reports that the student organization Active Minds held a series of events throughout last week to promote mental health awareness.
+According to reports, the student organization, Active Minds, held a series of events throughout last week to promote mental health awareness.

 On Monday, students could meet with counselors and service dogs.
 On Tuesday, the annual “Send Silence Packing” event saw the Campus Green Space filled with backpacks, each representing someone who has committed suicide.